ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `name` (`String`) – Name of the data part.

-- `active` (`UInt8`) – Flag that indicates whether the part is active.
-If a part is active, it is used in a table; otherwise, it will be deleted.
+- `active` (`UInt8`) – Flag that indicates whether the data part is active.
+If a data part is active, it's used in a table.
+Otherwise, it's deleted.
 Inactive data parts remain after merging.

 - `marks` (`UInt64`) – The number of marks.
 To get the approximate number of rows in a data part, multiply `marks` by the index granularity (usually 8192) (this hint doesn't work for adaptive granularity).